randerzander/PhoenixPerf/README.md

 mvn clean package
 ```

-Test configuration is specified using the 'props' Java properties file.
+Test configuration is specified using the 'test.props' Java properties file.

+To run a series of prep queries defined in a file, point the "preQueryFile" prop to it.

 Make sure to define your table before running and update the upsert statement logic generation if you use a table definition different than the below.

 **Example DDL**
 ```
+$> cat preQueries.sql
+drop table if exists test;
 create table test(
   cust_id integer not null,
   process_id integer not null,